f1sty/sexdl/README.md

 iex> Sexdl.Mvp.run(~c"title")
 ```

-You should see black window appear for abou 3 seconds.
+Black window should appear for about 3 seconds.